lmarthur/ASTEP/ReadMe.md

     - Should verify the units of the fits files to ensure that they are being handled correctly
     - Currently only have a mask for bad pixels, not for hot pixels.
 Hot pixel problems should be mitigated by sigma clipping, but a better method could be valuable

-# Meeting w/ Sammy and Emily
-    - Whaty goes into Tycho, and what comes out?
-    - Grouping images to send to Tycho based on the object velocity (faster objects, want more images)
-    - Tycho feeds out coordinates of detected object, speed, SNR, etc.
-    - Other code checks the Tycho output, attempts to predict location of
-    - Q: Alignment?
-'Bad images'?

 # TODO:
 - [X] Rewrite combine_darks() and combine_bias() to use lists of CCDData objects instead of ImageFileCollection objects
 - [X] Write loop to combine dark images of a certain exptime